 In order to experience success in your job search, it is necessary to prepare appropriately, search effectively and devote time and effort.
-Below you will find information to guide you in your search; however, students are strongly encouraged to schedule an appointment with someone from the Career Services team for assistance with getting started and utilizing the resources below.
+Below you will find information to guide you in your search; however, students are strongly encouraged to schedule an appointment with a career specialist from the Career Services team for assistance with getting started and utilizing the resources below.

 Internet job boards are a great way to find out which companies in your area are hiring and what kind of positions in your field are available.
 Try specifying your job search by using industry specific job boards instead of only using national sites.
 You can also visit company websites to see what jobs are available.
 For a list of job search websites, click here.

 Networking with your personal contacts is one of the most effective ways to job search.
 More than 80% of jobs get filled through referrals.
-Click here to learn more about networking, or attend Career Services events and workshops.
+Learn more about networking, or attend Career Services events and workshops.

 Career fairs are another great way to learn about companies and available jobs.
 Job fairs allow you to meet employers in person and possibly secure interviews.